luciakina/doc-technical/marvin_docs/presentation-layer.md

 - There must be a dashboard where the user can see the list of uploaded and processed files, called batches.
 And be able to search and select one or more of them.
 - After the batches are selected, the user must see the statistics charts.
 One chart would show the total of comments for each group type ("detractor", "pasivo", "promotor").
 The other chart would show the most used tags.
 - The user must be able to filter the results by a given set of criteria and generate new statistic charts accordingly.
-- The user must be able to download the new file generated that includes the tags, name of the batch and date-time.
+- The user must be able to download the new file generated that includes the tags, name of the batch and upload date-time.

 ### Flowchart